City Hall F, Vienna (AT)

 Awards: 2007 Otto Wagner Städtebaupreis, 2006 Bauherrenpreis Österreich (Client Award Austria 2006)

-site management, HAVCR, building physics: Vasko+Partner, Vienna / structural engineering concrete: Kollitsch Stanek, Vienna / structural engineering steel: Raunicher, Vienna / stage: Kottke, Bayreuth / acoustics: Müller-BBM, Planegg /// photos: © Bruno Klomfar
+site management, HAVCR, building physics: Vasko+Partner, Vienna / statics concrete: Kollitsch Stanek, Vienna / statics steel: Raunicher, Vienna / stage: Kottke, Bayreuth / acoustics: Müller-BBM, Planegg /// photos: © Bruno Klomfar

 At the north side, opposite of the auditorium along the grand hall, the contrast between edges and lines are highlighted.